 { An important ingredient of the contextual optimization is to choose an appropriate hypothesis space $\widetilde{\mathcal{G}}$ for the decision policy.
-In \ref{sec:SAA}, we discuss the consistency of the sample average approximation method for general hypothesis spaces.
-In this section, we move on to consider the case that the hypothesis space is a reproducing kernel Hilbert space (RKHS), and this will enable us to arbitrarily approximate any real-valued function as the number of sample size increases. } Let's start with a brief introduction of RKHS.
+In Section \ref{sec:SAA}, we discuss the consistency of the SAA method for general hypothesis spaces.
+In this section, we move on to consider the case that the hypothesis space is a reproducing kernel Hilbert space (RKHS), and this will enable us to arbitrarily approximate any real-valued function as the sample size increases. } Let's start with a brief introduction of RKHS.

-\subsection{Reproducing Kernel Hilbert Space}
+\subsection{Reproducing kernel Hilbert space}

-Let $\mathcal{H}(\mathcal{X})$ be a Hilbert space of functions mapping from $\mathcal{X}$ to $\mathbb{R}$ with inner product $\langle \cdot,\cdot \rangle$.
-Let $k:\mathcal{X}\times \mathcal{X} \rightarrow \mathbb{R}$ be a kernel over the support set $\mathcal{X}$ of covariate, that is, there is a feature map $\Phi:\mathcal{X}\rightarrow \mathcal{H}(\mathcal{X})$ such that $k(x,x) = \langle \Phi(x),\Phi(x)\rangle$.
+Let $\mathcal{H}(\mathcal{X})$ be a Hilbert space of functions mapping from $\mathcal{X}$ to $\R$ with inner product $\langle \cdot,\cdot \rangle$.
+Let $k:\mathcal{X}\times \mathcal{X} \rightarrow \R$ be a kernel over the support set $\mathcal{X}$ of covariate, that is, there is a feature map $\Phi:\mathcal{X}\rightarrow \mathcal{H}(\mathcal{X})$ such that $k(x,x) = \langle \Phi(x),\Phi(x)\rangle$.

 \begin{definition} $\mathcal{H}(\mathcal{X})$ is said to be a reproducing kernel Hilbert space (RKHS) if there is a kernel $k$ such that: (a) $k(\cdot,x)\in \mathcal{H}(\mathcal{X})$ for all $x\in \mathcal{X}$ and (b) $f(x)=\langle f,k(\cdot, x)\rangle$ for all $f\in \mathcal{H}(\mathcal{X})$ and $x\in \mathcal{X}$.
-The corresponding norm is denoted by $\|\cdot\|_\mathcal{H}$.
+The corresponding norm is denoted by {$\|\cdot\|_\mathcal{H}:= \sqrt{\langle \cdot,\cdot \rangle}$}.
 The corresponding RKHS $\mathcal{H}(\mathcal{X})$ is said to be generated by the kernel $k$. \end{definition}